Watch this interview with Jenny Konkin, President and Co-Founder, to hear the story and history behind Whole Way House.

-Mary has had the opportunity to travel on missions trips around that globe ministering in third world countries.
-Those experiences have have had a lasting impact on her and have stirred her heart for the less fortunate.
+Mary has had the opportunity to travel on missions trips around the globe ministering in third world countries.
+Those experiences have had a lasting impact on her and have stirred her heart for the less fortunate.

 Josh & Mary are both passionate about giving back and hope to influence change in the Downtown EastSide.

 Bill Mollard has served in various senior leadership capacities during his 25 years in The Salvation Army including business and executive healthcare positions in hospitals and care homes across Canada.
 Outside of his tremendous success in executive leadership roles, Bill has been Senior Pastor of two churches in British Columbia.

 With a heart for the poor and a desire to make a real difference in the lives of those in need in our communities, Bill continues to bring a valuable perspective as the President of Union Gospel Mission since 2008.